JazminGuajard0/PII-Scraper/README.md

 ## nova.sh

 This bash script is able to pull any data that matches the "username:password" syntax, including those files that have differnt file extensions rather than just .txt.

-The only issue is that it also pulls extra data that is not necessary, or does not contain relevant information.
+Issue: It pulls extra data that is not necessary, or does not contain relevant information.

 ```sh
 #!/bin/bash